melaniehuang/creative-coding-studio/course-material/week-03.md

 ## Week 3 sketch
 Week | Exercise |
 --- | --- |
 3 | Create a Miró inspired human or animal portrait with at least one moving element.
 Use incrementing and/or decrementing variables to make the forms dance.
 Have fun with it!!
-Maybe you want to use random(); or maybe instead of always incrementing by 1 - you want to increment by 17.32*y ?!
+Maybe you want to use random(); or maybe instead of always incrementing by 1 - you want to increment by 17.32*y?!
 Punch in some maths like you used to punch in parameters.
 The world is your oyster.

-Remember to add, as a comment, which Miró artwork you've got your inspiration from.|
+Remember to add, as a comment, which Miró artwork you've got your inspiration from. |